determined-ai/determined/docs/setup-cluster/deploy-cluster/on-prem/wsl.rst

 .. _docker_desktop_get_wsl_ip:

-Obtain the WSL IP address
+Obtain the WSL IP Address
 =========================

 To allow Determined to reach the PostgreSQL container, you will need to determine the IP address.